Screensaver

 Screen Schedule

 The screen schedule is separate from the screensaver.
-Use it when you want the panel to be fully dark during fixed hours, such as overnight.
+Use it when you want the panel to be fully dark, dimmed, or showing a clock overnight.